-With today’s technology, it’s easier than ever to detect a potential emergency at home.
-Understanding the best ways to protect your home and family from fire or carbon monoxide should be a priority.
-For maximum safety, follow these specific recommendations about the placement of home smoke detectors, carbon monoxide alarms, and fire extinguishers.
+Understanding the best ways to protect your home and family from fire or carbon monoxide are a top priority.
+For whole home safety, follow these recommendations on the placement of home smoke detectors, carbon monoxide alarms and fire extinguishers.

 Home Smoke Detectors

-The National Fire Protection Association (NFPA) recommends placement of at least one home smoke detector on every level of your home (including your basement and attic), in every bedroom, outside each sleeping area, and at the top of stairways.
+The National Fire Protection Association (NFPA) recommends placement of at least one home smoke detector on every level of your home (including your basement and attic), inside every bedroom, and outside each sleeping.
 Make sure they’re installed high on walls or ceilings, and at least 10 feet away from cooking appliances.
 This is because smoke rises and will make the alarms the most effective.
 It’s also suggested that home smoke detectors be interconnected so that when one sounds, they all sound in the event of an emergency.

 Carbon Monoxide Alarm

-The NFPA recommends installing a carbon monoxide (CO) alarm on each level of your home, in or outside of every sleeping area, and in any other main living areas.
-It’s important that detectors are hearing distance from sleeping areas in case levels get too high at night.
+The NFPA recommends installing a carbon monoxide (CO) alarm, like smoke alarms, on each level of your home, inside every bedroom, and outside each sleeping area.
 Make sure they’re also installed near attached garages in case a car is left running, and anywhere else the manufacturer recommends.

 However, not every spot is ideal.
 The following spots can create false alarms or prevent your carbon monoxide alarm from properly identifying dangerous CO levels in your home: